-The joy of solar panels and evacuated tubes installations
+Solar heating panels and evacuated tubes

 “Solar panels including evacuated tubes, can provide over half of a home’s hot water requirements, according to recent field trials with low carbon and green energy technologies.”Domestic tariff levels, under the coalition government’s £860m renewable heat incentive (RHI) scheme, are not being announced until April 2012, but will be on the same levels as larger-scale, commercial solar heating systems and householders could still expect feed-in tariffs payments of around £96 per annum.

 The RHI payments, which are similar to those paid to owners of PV (photovoltaic) solar panels and wind turbines under the feed-in tariff scheme, will be launched soon after, and will encourage homeowners to install solar water heating panels and use the sun’s energy to heat water using flat panels or evacuated tubes on the roof of their property.